What Is Hip Pain?

 Physical therapy involves specific:

 Constrained movement therapy and kinesitherapy are newer forms of this treatment.
-Physical therapy may also be a component of rehabilitation for athletes or sportspeople recovering from corrective surgeries.
-This can contribute to a return to full performance following recovery.
+Physical therapy may work for athletes or sportspeople recovering from corrective surgeries.
+This can contribute to a return to full performance after recovery.

 Further, if you do undergo surgery, recovery from a hip replacement may be associated with reductions in normal activity and function.
-This in turn may be associated with the increased probability of further disability, as the patient is discouraged from moving due to pain and reduced conditioning in ligaments and muscles.
-This may also be addressed through physical therapy.
+This in turn can actually increase your risk of further disability if you limit your moving and activity due to pain.
+A great physical therapist can help prevent this from occurring, with specific stretches and hip pain exercises.

-Spinal nerves may also be modulated through stimulation delivered outside the body.
-Treatments based on this include transcutaneous electrical nervous stimulation (TENS).
-TENS involves the placement of pads containing electrodes on the skin above nerves.
-These electrodes emit electrical impulses to produce an effect similar to that of SCS.
+Your spinal nerves can actually be modulated through stimulation delivered outside your body.
+Transcutaneous electrical nervous stimulation (TENS) involves the placement of pads containing electrodes on your skin above nerves.
+These electrodes then emit electrical impulses to block pain signals.

 The main advantages of TENS are that it is non-invasive and associated with mild side effects.
 These include redness, burning, or stinging in the skin under the pads, and temporary muscular pain.